meilisearch/strapi-plugin-meilisearch-v4/README.md

 It is possible to bind multiple content-types to the same index.
 They all have to share the same `indexName`.

-For example if `shoes` and `shirts` should be binded to the same index, they must have the same `indexName` in the plugin configuration:
+For example if `shoes` and `shirts` should be bound to the same index, they must have the same `indexName` in the plugin configuration:

 ```js
 // config/plugins.js